 What is the LCA validity period?

 The initial validity period for the H-1B Labor Condition Application is three years, just like the H-1B.
 Some factors that can shorten this are the termination of your H-1B status or a strike or lockout at your place of work.
-Also, if your employer becomes H-1B dependent, this can have a negative impact on your LCA.
+Also, if your employer becomes H-1B dependent, this can harm your LCA.

 What does it mean when an employer is H-1B dependent?